-Regardless of when you graduated, staying current and informed about evolving nursing practices is essential and may be imperative to safeguarding your job.
-The nursing field changes rapidly every year and demands continuing education to stay informed of current practices.
-For many working nurses, however, leaving jobs to enroll in an on-campus degree program is not feasible so many are choosing a great alternative–Bachelor of Science in Nursing degrees obtained online.
+Regardless of when you graduated, keeping up with evolving nursing practices is essential and may be imperative to ensuring your career success.
+The nursing profession changes rapidly and demands continuing education to stay informed of current practices and issues in the field.
+For many working nurses, however, leaving jobs to enroll in an on-campus degree program is not feasible, so many are choosing a great alternative — the online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) degree.

-Online courses teach up-to-date critical and clinical thinking skills that improve the quality and safety of patient care and nurses are able to apply this new learning to their current work environments.
-Additionally, these courses further develop communication, problem solving and leadership skills.
-This knowledge not only enhances interactions with patients but peers and doctors as well.
+Online courses teach up-to-date clinical and critical thinking skills that improve the quality and safety of patient care.
+As they can continue working while earning their degrees, nurses in online RN to BSN programs can apply what they learn to their current professional environments in real time.
+Additionally, these courses further develop communication, problem-solving and leadership skills.
+This knowledge enhances interactions with patients, peers and doctors.